amigliet/quay-tags-pruner/README.md

     - **config.yaml** This YAML file contains the definition of the rule used by the application to prune the image tags.

+**Important note: This application doesn't prune tags of repositories with state 'MIRROR' (repositories with mirror settings enabled) o 'READ_ONLY'.
+When this application identify a repository with one of these states, it prints a warning messages, skip the repository and continue its execution.
+On both cases the API call to delete tags from the repositories fails.**

 ## Configuration file description

 The following textbox contains an example of the configuration file config.yaml.